StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

-16 kilobytes of unsent data could be consumed very quickly, leaving the sending application insufficient time to generate its next logical block of data before the unsent backlog ran out.
+16 kilobytes of unsent data could be consumed very quickly, leaving the sending application insufficient time to generate its next logical block of data before the unsent backlog ran out and available network capacity was left unused.
 It became clear that it would be more useful for the sending application specify how much advance notice of data exhaustion it required (in milliseconds, or microseconds),